The Remarkable and Ancient Epidaurus Theater

-For many peoples the main reason to visit the Archaeological Site of the Sanctuary of Asklepios at Epidaurus is the Epidaurus Theater.
+The Remarkable and Ancient Epidaurus Theater – For many peoples, the main reason to visit the Archaeological Site of the Sanctuary of Asklepios at Epidaurus is the Epidaurus Theater.

-The Epidaurus Theater is in fact the best preserved monument in the Sanctuary of Asklepios.
+The Epidaurus Theater is the best-preserved monument in the Sanctuary of Asklepios.

-Let’s see a few information about the Epidaurus Theater!
+Let’s consider some information about the Epidaurus Theater!

 How old is the Epidaurus Theater?